nkokor/candy-crush/README.md

 # candy-crush
 A simple game inspired by Candy Crush made using JavaScript, CSS and HTML.
-More features and levels in progress.

 # Gameplay screenshot
 ![Screenshot](gameplay.jpg)